These procedures are done with ENT specialists in following conditions.

 Following vehicular accident, this patient had nasal bleeding which later was replaced by CSF leak.
 This did not stop with conservative measures.
 The CT scan and MRI brain showed a defect in the cribriform and ethmoid sinuses.
 This defect was repaired by nasal endoscope using fat, septal flap and fibrin glue.
 These surgeries are performed in collaboration with ENT colleagues.

 Some CSF leaks improve with bed rest alone.
 Other CSF leaks may need surgical treatment.

 CT cisternography showing site of CSF leak into the nose

 The pituitary gland is located at the bottom of your brain and above the inside of your nose.
 It is responsible for regulating most of your body's hormones, the chemical messengers that travel through your blood.

-Endoscopic surgery is performed through the nose to remove tumors from the pituitary gland and skull base.
-In this minimally invasive surgery, the surgeon works through the nostrils with a tiny endoscope camera and light to remove tumors with long instruments.
-It is the most common surgery used to remove pituitary tumors.
+Endoscopic surgery is performed through the nose to remove tumours from the pituitary gland and skull base.
+In this minimally invasive surgery, the surgeon works through the nostrils with a tiny endoscope camera and light to remove tumours with long instruments.
+It is the most common surgery used to remove pituitary tumours.

 In many cases, an ear, nose, and throat specialist will work with a neurosurgeon.

 Sealing the area with local flap, fat and Fibrin glue